Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Results

 \section{Results}

-We present findings from our empirical analysis of public reporting on social impact evaluations of foundation models, complemented by stakeholder interviews.
-The interviews are not intended to provide representative statistics, but are meant to contextualize empirically observed reporting patterns and identify organizational and structural factors shaping evaluation and reporting practices.
+We present findings from our empirical analysis of public reporting on social impact evaluations of foundation models, complemented by stakeholder interviews to contextualize our quantitative findings and identify organizational and structural factors shaping evaluation and reporting practices.
+We provide summary statistics of our findings in App.~\ref{app:summary}.